hgrecco/pint-pandas/docs/user/reading.rst

     df_["ShaftTorque"] = df_["ShaftTorque"].pint.to("N m")
     df_.pint.dequantify()

-The units are harder to read than they need be, so lets change pints default format for displaying units.
+The units are harder to read than they need be, so lets change pint's `default format for displaying units <https://pint.readthedocs.io/en/stable/user/formatting.html>`_.

 .. ipython:: python